fingahoverit/neo4j-hibernate_ogm/README.md

 Why Hibernate OGM ?

-Because it's JPA compatible and it has not much other concepts to learn that neo4j and JPA.
+Because it's JPA compatible and it has not much other concepts to learn than neo4j and JPA.

 ## Installation